Southampton Solent University: TV station

-The student-run television station operated under the name SonarTV; it was founded in 2009 as part of the student media rebrand within the Students' Union.
-SonarTV are the only outlet within the university that can affiliate with NaSTA (The National Student Television Association), and in 2012 was selected to be the joint host for the first-ever NaSTAvision broadcast with Staffs TV of Staffordshire University.
-At the 2013 NaSTA Awards, they achieved third place for Best Broadcaster in the 40th annual edition of the NaSTA Awards, hosted by XTV of Exeter University.
-SonarTV is re-affiliating with NaSTA in 2022.
+The student-run television station operated under the name SonarTV; it was founded in 2009 as part of the student media rebrand within the Students' Union. in 2022, SonarTV rebranded to join the Live Events Society to form SonarEvents; the new and current name for the societies.

+SonarEvents are the only outlet within the university that can affiliate with NaSTA (The National Student Television Association), and in 2012 was selected to be the joint host for the first-ever NaSTAvision broadcast with Staffs TV of Staffordshire University.

 Radio station

 The student-run Radio Station is called Radio Sonar.
-It was founded in 1998 and was originally known as Sin FM.
+It was founded in 1999 and was originally known as Sin FM.
 The name came from the first 28-day FM radio licence held by the station.
 After applying for a Low Powered AM (LPAM) licence, the station changed its name to Sin Radio and at the same time became an online radio station; the name was changed to Radio Sonar in 2009.
 (The rename was in conjunction with all Student Union media, part of the Sonar Media rebrand.)
 Radio Sonar won the award for 'Outstanding Contribution to Student Radio' at the National Student Radio Conference in 2010 and again in 2011; in 2012, Mel Lewis won Best Female Presenter.
 Radio Sonar was nominated in the 2014 SRA awards for 'Best Chart Show' and achieved third place.

 Sport

-Solent University has a long tradition of achieving at sailing, and has won the student national yachting championships on numerous occasions.
+Southampton Solent University has a long tradition of sailing, and has won the student national yachting championships on occasions.